Sri Lanka Army Volunteer Force: Training

 SLAVF focuses on basic training for commissioned officers and other ranks, which is shorter in duration to the counterparts in the regular force and followed up with annual refresher training camps.
 Potential officers are mostly recruited between the ages of 18 and 26 years (regular force its 18 and 22 years) as officers cadets, who follow the Volunteer Commissioning Course (Volunteer Officer Cadet Intake) at the Sri Lanka Military Academy.
 The Volunteer Force Training School (VFTS) conducts shorted commissioning courses for direct entry and commissioning from other ranks selected as probationary officer.
-With the exception of commissioning from other ranks, all potential volunteer officers need to be processionals, employed as executive grades in public/private sector or have an private income of Rs.500,000 per year.
+With the exception of commissioning from other ranks, all potential volunteer officers need to be processionals, employed as executive grades in public/private sector or have a private income of Rs.500,000 per year.
 Recruit training for other ranks takes place at regimental training battalions and units.
 VFTS conducts advance training programs such as staff and command courses for junior and senior volunteer officers.